blehmeh98/coding2learn/source/_posts/2014-04-14-please-stop-sending-me-your-shitty-word-documents.markdown

 ### Are you really that good a designer?

-The only possible reason I can imagine that you had to send me the document in Word format is because you are the world's finest graphic designer/type-setter and that your choice of fonts, margins, kerning and paragraph indentation are so awe-inspiring that the very act of viewing the document will have me gouging my eyes out with a spoon, knowing that the gift of sight is no longer of any consequence as I shall never again behold a thing of such beauty.
+The only possible reason I can imagine that you had to send me the document in Word format is because you are the world's finest graphic designer/type-setter.
+Maybe your choice of fonts, margins, kerning and paragraph indentation are so awe-inspiring, that the very act of viewing the document will have me gouging my eyes out with a spoon, knowing that the gift of sight is no longer of any consequence as I shall never again behold a thing of such beauty.
 Of course the small flaw in your plan is that I don't have the Lucida handwriting font installed on my system, and Preview struggles to display Word-Art clearly, so all your efforts are probably in vain.

 ### Tables grrrr!